 Jeffrey T. Mezger is President, Chief Executive Officer and member of the Board of Directors of KB Home, one of the nation’s largest homebuilders.
 KB Home has built more than half a million quality homes since its founding in 1957, and currently operates in 40 major markets across the country.

 Under Mr. Mezger’s leadership, KB Home established itself as one of the most recognized brands in homebuilding.
-He has overseen the development of KB Home’s renowned Built to Order™ homebuying experience.
+He has overseen the development of KB Home’s unique homebuying experience which emphasizes consumer choice and value.
 As a respected industry voice in sustainability, he launched a strategic transformation of KB Home that led to the introduction and continuous development of the Company’s energy-efficient and environmentally-conscious home designs, and helped reduce the environmental impact of the Company’s operations.